suyee23/social-media-analytics/README.md

 # social-media-analytics

 This assignment allows students to learn a simple scripting method to crawl data from Twitter/ Youtube/ Facebook or any other kinds of social media platforms.
 You are required to create a simple script to collect data.
 Practice how to use API to collect data from various social media services.
 A term paper must be produced and this would include relevant graphs and tables and it should not exceed 20 pages.
-You are required to complete the task in a group of 5-6 max students.

 We are required to:
 1. Choose 4 tools script to collect data from any social media services